Yankees vs. Cardinals Player Props Betting Odds

-Gleyber Torres and Paul Goldschmidt are two of the players with prop bets available when the New York Yankees and the St. Louis Cardinals square off at Busch Stadium on Saturday (at 2:15 PM ET).
+Sportsbooks have set player props for Gleyber Torres, Paul Goldschmidt and others when the New York Yankees visit the St. Louis Cardinals at Busch Stadium on Sunday at 2:15 PM ET.

 Bet on this matchup or its props with BetMGM!